paviudes/chflow/README.md

 >>
 ```

 For any stabilizer error correction scheme, `chflow` tracks the _flow of a quantum channel_ -- evolution from a physical noise process to the _effective quantum channel_ that affects the underlying logical information encompassing quantum error correction steps.
-For more details, see [arXiv:1711.04736](https://arxiv.org/abs/1711.04736) and [Phys.
+To learn more about such techniques, see [arXiv:1711.04736](https://arxiv.org/abs/1711.04736) and [Phys.
 Rev. A 95, 042332](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.95.042332).

 In addition to its main purpose, this package can also be used to perform simple but useful operations on quantum error correcting codes as well as quantum channels.
 For instance, derivation of the [canonical basis](https://github.com/paviudes/chflow/wiki/Quantum-error-correction#complete-description-of-a-stabilizer-code) \(Stabilizers, Logicals and Pure errors\) for an error correcting code, converting between various [representations of a quantum channel](https://github.com/paviudes/chflow/wiki/Quantum-channels#representations-for-quantum-channels), computing [Pauli approximations](https://github.com/paviudes/chflow/wiki/Quantum-channels#approximations-to-a-pauli-channel) of a quantum channel and so on.